 People used to say that information is power, but that’s no longer the case.
 It’s analysis of the data, use of the data, digging into it: that is the power.
 You get so much of the stuff, and everyone has access to it.

-A post-war baby, Sir Martin Sorrell is the head of one of the world’s biggest media organisations.
-WPP has offices around the globe; and Sorrell, who joined the company as CEO, is the spider at the centre of the web.
+A post-war baby, Sir Martin Sorrell rose to become the head of one of the world’s biggest media organisations.
+Sorrell, joined the company as CEO, was the spider at the centre of the web, he has since gone his own way – but he remains a pivotal figure in the business world.
 Wire and Plastic Products made shopping baskets, but with a steady series of clever acquisitions Sorrell turned it into an advertising and PR giant.
-Some of the biggest names in advertising are part of his empire: J Walter Thompson, Ogilvy and Mather, Young and Rubicam among them.
-It has not all been plain sailing, and Sorrell himself has come under attack over executive pay, but the success of the company is attributed to his true grit and focus.
+Some of the biggest names in advertising were part of the empire: J Walter Thompson, Ogilvy and Mather, Young and Rubicam among them.
+It was not all plain sailing, and Sorrell came under attack over executive pay, but the success of the company was attributed to his true grit and focus.
 He is a visionary too.
 In the mid-90s he was alert to the power of interactive media to build profile for his clients.
-The industry hangs on his every word.
+The industry still hangs on his every word.
 A first-rate communicator, he is often to be heard commenting on the state of the global economy.
 Data is a gift to the advertising industry.
 Creating and communicating messages is expensive and effective use of data allows the right messages to be targeted at the right individuals.
 As Sorrell says, there’s a lot of data about these days.
 We all have access to it; but success comes to those who can make sense of what is there.

 Nelson Mandela (1918-2013)